 Tampa, FL (April 3, 2017) – Among the latest Class A Members of the PGA is professional golfer Mackenzie Mack.
-A Las Vegas, Nev., native who currently resides in Tampa, Fla., Mack had a long, decorated junior golf career.
-Now age 28, she becomes the fifth African American woman in history to obtain Class A PGA Membership and the fourth to obtain both LPGA and PGA Class Membership.
+A Las Vegas, Nev., native who currently resides in Tampa, Fla., Mack has a long, decorated junior golf career.
+Now age 28, she becomes one of the few African American women in history to obtain a Class A PGA Membership.
+Mack is also one of the few African American women to obtain both credentials: LPGA (Feb.
+2016) and PGA Class Membership (April 2017).

 Under her belt Mack has years of experience, having played for the Tiger Woods Junior Golf Team for 3 years honing her skills, then going on to represent Southern Nevada on the Girls Jr. America’s Cup Team for four years.
 That diligence took her on to the First Tee of Southern Nevada where she played in The First Tee Open at Pebble Beach for two years.